 Nam Yu was a secret CIA military base located in the Southeast Asian country of Laos.
 It was just one of many that U.S. powers-that-be had put into place throughout the country for the so-called "Secret War" that paralleled almost the exact same time and years as the Viet Nam war.
 Although most of the bases were secret in the beginning, over the years more and more has leaked out about them that the vast majority, at least the ones that had higher profiles in the war, just don't have much left secret about them anymore.
 However, such is not the case with Nam Yu, otherwise known as Lima Site 118 A.

 Although LS 118 A was barely accessible by air, it was still accessible, which typically means a semi-increase in traffic of sometimes less than secure covert types.
-By its very nature though, 99% of the covert types funneled through Nam Yu, even to this day, if they are still alive, don't want to be put into a position to be known, and it is that "want not to be known" that has a tendency to put a de facto lid on on the whole thing.
+By its very nature though, 99% of the covert types funneled through Nam Yu, even to this day, if they are still alive, either having aged into a time in their life where natural causes begin to dominate but haven't or previously by job related causes that didn't, don't want to be put into a position to be known, and it is that "want not to be known" that has a tendency to put a de facto lid on on the whole thing.

 The map below shows the location of Nam Yu, that is Lima Site 118A.
 There are a couple of major geographical features that show up quite well on the map and once located on a Google map will help pinpoint where LS 118A is in Laos and how it fits into the world.
 The most prominent feature, as seen at the top of the map is the Mekong River and how it makes a sharp right turn toward the east before swinging back in a hairpin U-turn toward the west.
 At the top of the hairpin just as the river turns south for a short distance is a city named Ban Xieng Kok.
 Go straight down the map and a short distance to the west, on your right of LS 118A, is a community named Ban Ta Hou.
 If you put "Xieng Kok, Laos" into Google search a map comes up that is both clickable and expandable.
 Using the measurement function go about 23 miles south from Xieng Kok and by enlarging the map you should be able to find Ban Ta Hou ... which doesn't show up until you really enlarge the map.
 If you go to the west, your left, a little ways you will be able to compare features with the map on this page with the Google map and locate fairly close where LS 118A was located.
 It is, however, NOT designated on the Google map.